Release Date: 10/31/2009

-A lot of movie based games have a lot of potentials, but fall flat due to shortcuts, bad production values, or just rushed and unfinished work.
+A lot of movie-based games have a lot of potential, but fall flat due to shortcuts, bad production values, or just rushed and unfinished work.
 Saw is one of these games that suffer this disease, but it’s not a terrible game.
 You play as Detective Tapp who must find and help various people seen in the movies through traps, but there are small little traps you must get through to advance through areas, and find items to also advance through areas.
 This is where Saw should be great: Gore.
-It falls flat there in a sense that everything feels stale and noting have any weight or impact to it.
+It falls flat there is a sense that everything feels stale and noting have any weight or impact on it.
 When head pop it’s no more exciting than a bubble.
 There’s not much gore other than a red blob on someone’s head and no cringe factor.
 The movies made me even feel sick and queasy, but the game does nothing for me.

-Controlling the character feels floaty and weightless kind of like those first generation PS2 games.
-Combat involves a simple lock-on button and attacking, and it works except that it’s as simple as A-B-C. You can pick up various weapons such as crutches, lead pipes, scalpels etc., but they have a damage meter so after a few hits they break apart.
+Controlling the character feels floaty and weightless kind of like those first-generation PS2 games.
+Combat involves a simple lock-on button and attacking, and it works except that it’s as simple as A-B-C. You can pick up various weapons such as crutches, lead pipes, scalpels, etc., but they have a damage meter so after a few hits they break apart.
 Enemies are as dumb as they come, and blocking their path by shutting doors can help, but they really can’t kill you since they even struggle targeting you.

 When it comes to exploring the game is linear to a fault with literally narrow corridors everywhere.
 Sometimes you’ll come to a candle with a tape from Jigsaw or some type of document you can read, but the clues in the game are very vague or too obvious.
 Most traps that you must get through to advance through the levels are pretty mundane and not very interesting.
 These range from finding a code on the wall to a lock, reaching inside some nasty thing to grab a key, or timed lock mini-games.
 I want to see gruesome stuff not silly interpretations of things we’ve seen before.
-Saw is a game that could really innovate the mature audience inspired games with some pretty brutal stuff.
+Saw is a game that could really innovate the mature audience-inspired games with some pretty brutal stuff.

 After you slog through this you can finally get to the finals which are a bigger main trap, but not all these are interesting and pretty much are more glorified versions of the advancement puzzles.
 Neither are very gory, look brutal, or are as convincing as the movies, and it’s the graphics that really transpire this.
 They look very dated and the technology doesn’t allow a lot of detail.
 If these guys could get a sophisticated engine they could make this game look fantastic, but they opted out for the cheap engine instead.
 They did capture the Saw atmosphere really well, but the shock value is pretty much nonexistent.